chamambom/resume/docs/index.md

 <br>

 **Organisation** - [Irvines Group | Sourthen Africa  ](https://www.irvinesafrica.com/)<br>
-**Existing Environment** - Irvines Group has operations in SouthAfrica , Botswana ,Zambia ,Mozambique and Zimbabwe running various business applications
+**Existing Environment** - Irvines Group has operations in SouthAfrica , Botswana ,Zambia ,Mozambique and Zimbabwe.
+They have various business applications
-(HR management software ,ERP automatica running on either HyperV or Physical servers.
-Various sites are running either a Sophos or a Mikrotik firewall). <br>
+(HR management software ,ERP automatica , Inventory management software etc) supporting the business .. some running on HyperV ,VMware and some on Physical servers.
+The various sites are running either a Sophos or a Mikrotik firewall for connectivity. <br>
 **Requirements.
 Planned Changes** - Develop a cloud adoption framework and migration roadmap.
 Consolidate (using azure migrate) existing applications while maintaining a hybrid environment using IPSec VPNs to facilitate a gradual migration using azure migrate to Azure. <br>
 **Duration** - 6 months <br>